praveen2710/City-Connections/README.md

 * Used a BFS to find connection between two cities not connected directly.
 * If cityOne and cityTwo are same we will return a response without processing connections text file.
 * If two cities in question are connected directly we stop processing of connection file as soon as it is found since further processing of text file is not required

+### TODO future improvement
+* Add logging
+* As it stands this needs to process connections text file to check conneciton between every two cities.
+Make changes such that we only need to process file once and verify multiple pair of cities.